10.8 C

 10. Slackware

-It is a very lightweight Linux server, and that is why it brags mostly with Pentium systems at all.
+It is a very lightweight Linux server, so it brags mostly with Pentium systems.
 Slackware comes with the X Window System, a web server, a mail server, C and C++, and a news server.
 Now let’s see the useful features of it.

 Read More: Top 7 Best Linux Distros That Will Boost Up Your Linux Experience